nelson-liu/pytorch-paper-classifier/README.md

-This is a bare-metal PyTorch implementation of the [AllenNLP academic paper classifier example](https://github.com/allenai/allennlp-as-a-library-example), which demonstrates how to build a model with AllenNLP as a dependency.
+This is a bare-metal PyTorch implementation of the [AllenNLP academic paper classifier example](https://github.com/allenai/allennlp-as-a-library-example), which demonstrates how to build a model with [AllenNLP](http://allennlp.org/) as a dependency.
+This repo is fully functional, but it's main purpose is to demonstrate AllenNLP's value prop.

+It's far less extensible than the version that uses AllenNLP, and less featureful as well (e.g., there's no bucketing of batches implemented and no early stopping).
+In addition, this code is far more complex and lengthy than the AllenNLP example (~630 Python LOC in this repo vs 110 in the AllenNLP example).

 ## Table of Contents